nanyiyang/CourseProject/README.md

 ````

-Once Docker is running, you can run the search engine by entering
+Once Docker is running, you can run the search engine by running
 `python search.py`